janis-kra/pickpocket/README.md

 node pickpocket.js *deletion-threshold*

 Where the deletion threshold is the age (in days) that your items must reach in order to be deleted by Pickpocket.

-Example:
+###Examples

+Delete everything older than a year:
 >*node pickpocket.js 365*

+Never delete anything:
+>*node pickpocket.js 0*

 ##Dependencies